Baree, Son of Kazan (1918 film): Plot

-As described in a 1918 film magazine, McTaggart (Garcia), a factor of the Lac Bain trading post, is infatuated by Nepeese (Shipman), daughter of trapper Perriot (Rickson), a trapper, but is rejected by the girl.
+As described in a 1918 film magazine, McTaggart, a factor of the Lac Bain trading post, is infatuated by Nepeese, daughter of trapper Perriot, a trapper, but is rejected by the girl.
 On his journey to Perriot's cabin, he trapped a wolfdog pup, whose enmity he aroused by his poor treatment.

 Nepeese befriends the animal, which she names Baree.
 McTaggart visits and, stung by the girl's continued rejection, attacks her.
 Baree springs to her defense but is shot by the factor.
 Nepeese's father Pierrot returns and grapples with McTaggart but is shot to death.
 Nepeese flees and, pursued by McTaggart, jumps over a cliff.

 Baree, abandoned, wanders the north country, but has not forgotten his hatred for McTaggart.
 The factor traps the wolfdog again, now grown, and leaves it to die.
-Baree is rescued by outlaw Jim Carvel (Whitman).
+Baree is rescued by outlaw Jim Carvel.
 Homesick, Baree leads his new friend to his former home and is overjoyed to find Nepeese.
 Learning that she has returned, McTaggart enters her tent at midnight.
 The wolfdog attacks and kills him, avenging the wrongs done.